* Dollar gets boost on Taylor Fed Chair prospects

 On Tuesday, a source familiar with the matter said U.S. President Donald Trump had polled Republicans on whether they would prefer Stanford University economist John Taylor or current Fed Governor Jerome Powell to be the next U.S. central bank chief, and more senators preferred Taylor.

-The dollar also got support from the yield on the U.S. 10-year Treasury.
+The dollar was also supported by the yield on the U.S. 10-year Treasury.
 It was at 2.42 percent having finally broken above the long-standing 2.4 percent barrier this week.

 For Fed-focused traders, Taylor is seen as someone who could quicken the pace of interest rate increases compared with Fed Chair Janet Yellen, whose term expires next February.

-Elsewhere in currencies, the Australian dollar skidded 0.7 percent to $0.7718, touching its lowest levels since mid-July after weak consumer price figures prompted investors to pare expectations of further tightening from the Reserve Bank of Australia.
+Elsewhere in currencies, the Australian dollar dropped 1 percent to $0.7700, touching its lowest levels since mid-July after weak inflation numbers prompted investors to pare expectations of further tightening from the Reserve Bank of Australia.

-The MSCI world equity index, which tracks shares in 47 countries, was flat as a muted open in Europe counterbalanced earlier gains in Asia.
+The MSCI world equity index, which tracks shares in 47 countries, was flat as a muted gains in Europe counterbalanced earlier gains in Asia.
+Wall street futures were set to open lower.

 MSCI’s broadest index of Asia-Pacific shares outside Japan ended the session up 0.1 percent as India, South Korea and Indonesia all hit record highs.